numpy/numpy.org/content/en/case-studies/gw-discov.md

 * **Visualization**

     Once the obstacles related to understanding Einstein’s equations well enough to solve them using supercomputers are taken care of, the next big challenge was making data comprehensible to the human brain.
 Simulation modeling as well as  signal detection requires effective visualization techniques.
-Visualization also plays a role in lending more credibility to numerical relativity in the eyes of pure science aficionados.
+Visualization also plays a role in lending more credibility to numerical relativity in the eyes of pure science aficionados, who did not give enough importance to numerical relativity until imaging and simulations made it easier to comprehend results for a larger audience.
+Speed of complex computations and rendering, re-rendering images and simulations using latest experimental inputs and insights can be a time consuming activity that challenges researchers in this domain.

-{{< figure src="/images/content_images/cs/gw_strain_amplitude.png" class="fig-center" alt="gwstrain" caption="**Estimated gravitational-wave strain amplitude from GW150914**" attr="(**Graph Credits:** Observation of Gravitational Waves from a Binary Black Hole Merger, ResearchGate Publication)" attrlink="https://www.researchgate.net/publication/293886905_Observation_of_Gravitational_Waves_from_a_Binary_Black_Hole_Merger" >}}
+{{< figure src="/images/content_images/cs/gw_strain_amplitude.png" class="fig-center" alt="gravitational waves strain amplitude" caption="**Estimated gravitational-wave strain amplitude from GW150914**" attr="(**Graph Credits:** Observation of Gravitational Waves from a Binary Black Hole Merger, ResearchGate Publication)" attrlink="https://www.researchgate.net/publication/293886905_Observation_of_Gravitational_Waves_from_a_Binary_Black_Hole_Merger" >}}

 ## NumPy’s Role in the detection of Gravitational Waves